hallaji/dotfiles/README.md

 ```

 > Disclaimer: The configurations are specifically tailored for my personal use.
-> Feel free to draw inspiration for your dotfiles, but please be advised that it
+> Feel free to use them as a reference or inspiration for creating your own
-> is provided 'as is' without any guarantees or warranty.
+> dotfiles.

 ## Prerequisites